William-Nunn/William-Nunn.github.io/README.md

 Always start your path with a `/` character, i.e. `/content/icons/favicon.png` .
 Images will automatically be centered within the content wrapper.

+### Adding images to the gallery

+You don't need to edit gallery.html at all, but should instead edit `_data/gallery.yml` .
+You can have multiple sections, and multiple images in each section.

 ## Running locally

 If you want to try something out before updating the website, follow these instructions.